SSEconomics/r-economics-masterclass/README.md

-# r-economics-masterclass
-The introduction to R I wish I had.
-A masterclass on professional, reproducible workflows for economists: cleaning, debugging, data filtration, modelling, simulations, and automated exporting.

 # R Economics Masterclass

 **This is the introduction to R I wish I had.**

+A masterclass on professional, reproducible workflows for economists: cleaning, debugging, data filtration, modelling, simulations, and automated exporting.

 Suitable for all levels, this course is designed to make you a **better economist**.
 The goal is simple: improve your efficiency, save you hours of headaches, and eliminate errors through automation.
 Business students use Excel - economists use software (R/Stata/Python).